google/tour-of-wgsl/README.md

 # Tour of WGSL

-This repo contains a simple tour of WGSL static site generator.
+This repository contains a simple tour of WGSL static site generator.
 The purpose is to provide an introduction to WGSL through examples which can be modified and run by the user.